Contact Us

 Divorces are tough enough when only spouses are involved.
 But, when you divorce with children, things can get a lot more complicated.
 At Garwood Reeves in San Diego, our team has extensive experience in dealing with San Diego child custody and support, spousal support, and post dissolution modifications.
 For effective representation in your divorce with (or without) children, you can trust our skilled divorce lawyers.
 We want to help you move on emotionally and financially.
 Call (619) 692-8100 today for a consultation.

-Getting San Diego Child Custody and Support When Needed
+Getting San Diego Child Custody Legal Help When Needed

 It doesn’t matter if your divorce involves children or if it’s just you and your spouse, there are circumstances that need to be considered, especially regarding financial support.
 With more than 30 years of experience in California family law, Garwood Reeves of San Diego has the knowledge and expertise to help you move forward both financially and emotionally after your divorce.
 Whether you are settling your divorce through mediation or divorcing through the court system, our family law attorney can assist you with: